 Prior to using Marketclub, I would review my trades at the end of each day to ensure the stock was still behaving the way I wanted it to.
 Now I just set up trade alerts through Marketclub.

-In the next lesson we will focus on exit strategies and review the results of this trade.
+Later in the course we will focus on exit strategies and review the results of this trade.